 Several months ago, when people asked me what I did for a living, being a worldwide lighting authority didn’t mean much.
 They would nod politely.
 Today, things have changed.
 Because of the Covid pandemic, their eyes widen, and most have the same questions: Does UVC light kill germs?
 Will it actually inactivate viruses?
 Can it keep me safe?

 The resounding answer to these questions is yes.
 And yet, like most things in science, the best answers aren’t always the simplest ones.
-But I—along with my other colleagues on the Safeology Scientific Advisory Board—will do my very best in these blog articles to make the complex more understandable.
+But I—along with those on the Safeology Scientific Advisory Board—will do my very best in these blog articles to make the complex more understandable.

 UVC is known for killing germs.